 What is Diamond Certification?

 Independent certification is how you can be sure that you're getting a quality diamond that’s accurately graded without bias.
 All Blue Nile loose diamonds are analyzed and graded for quality by the Gemmological Institute of America (GIA), one of the most respected and accurate labs in the diamond industry.
-Additionally, all Astor by Blue Nile™ diamonds are certified for light performance by GemEx, the leader in light measurement.
-To verify a diamond's quality before purchase, be sure to review its Diamond Grading Report or Diamond Dossier and the GemEx certificate if you are buying an Astor by Blue Nile™ diamond.
+Additionally, all Astor by Blue Nile™ diamonds are certified for light performance by either Gcal or GemEx.
+To verify a diamond's quality before purchase, be sure to review either its digital Diamond Grading Report or digital Diamond Dossier and the Visual Performance certificate if you are buying an Astor by Blue Nile™ diamond.
+These are available on every Blue Nile diamond product page.
 It’s also good to know that your purchase of a custom-built ring, pendant or pair of earrings from Blue Nile comes with an appraisal that includes the retail replacement value of the item for insurance purposes.

 The difference between Diamond Grading Reports and Diamond Dossiers®

 - Diamond Dossier®: This dossier offers the same grading information as the Diamond Grading Report, minus the plotted diagram.
-To prove authenticity, the dossier also includes the laser inscription number on the diamond’s girdle.
+To prove authenticity, this digital dossier also includes the laser inscription number on the diamond’s girdle.

 Review a sample GIA Report